RoyleKoonlert/Android-source-code-Tip/README.md

-# Android-source-code-Tip

-# Welcome to the Android-source-code-Tip wiki!
+# Welcome to the Android-source-code-Tip

 ### ## OnSingleClickListener for Preventing Double Click in x second.